bogomirov/keyboard-shortcuts/README.md

 * Quick access.
 Your desktop background is in your field of vision all the time.
 To find any detail you need, you just minimize the application you are using, which is a click away.

-In short, instead being just a plain image of dubious value, your professional desktop background can provide you with the speed, accuracy and cognitive offload you need in order to perform better.
+In short, instead being just a plain image of dubious value, your professional desktop background can provide you with the speed, accuracy and cognitive offload you need in order to perform better under pressure.

 ![Screenshot of an Windows 7 desktop with a background image containing the keyboard shortcuts of Eclipse PDT on left and Windows Active Desktop on right](screenshot.png)